Practical and accurate density functionals for transition-metal heterogeneous catalysis: Methods

 \subsection{Non-self-consistent density functional approximations for metals}

-We describe our two non-self-consistent (NSC) density functional approximations (DFAs) in this section.
-This is a general framework where the density is evaluated with one functional, while the energy is evaluated with a different functional.
-This framework is motivated by the partitioning of DFT errors into functional-driven and density-driven contributions: different DFAs may be better at address one or the other, or enable error cancellation between them~\cite{kanungoUnconventionalErrorCancellation2024}.
-In molecules and insulators, these errors can be empirically reduced~\cite{simImprovingResultsImproving2022a,kanungoUnconventionalErrorCancellation2024} by using Hartree-Fock or high-exact-exchange hybrids for the density and SCAN-like meta-GGAs for the energy.
-In this work, we adapt the framework to metals by using semilocal DFAs (e.g., BEEF-vdW) to generate densities and evaluating hybrid or double-hybrid functionals non-self-consistently.
-Owing to the delocalized character of metals, GGAs such as BEEF-vdW are expected to produce more reliable densities~\cite{wellendorffDensityFunctionalsSurface2012a,paierWhyDoesB3LYP2007a,gaoApplicabilityHybridFunctionals2016} than hybrids, while hybrid or double-hybrid evaluations on these densities address functional-driven errors.
+We describe our two non-self-consistent (NSC) density functional approximations (DFAs) in this section, building on a general framework where the density is evaluated with one functional, while the energy is evaluated with a different functional.
+Although this framework has been motivated by a formal partitioning of DFT errors into functional-driven and density-driven contributions, its success has also been attributed to favorable error cancellation between these contributions~\cite{kanungoUnconventionalErrorCancellation2024}.
+In molecules and insulators, good performance is obtained~\cite{simImprovingResultsImproving2022a,kanungoUnconventionalErrorCancellation2024} by using Hartree-Fock or high-exact-exchange hybrids for the density and SCAN-based meta-GGAs for the energy.
+In this work, we adapt the framework to metallic solids by using semilocal DFAs (e.g., BEEF-vdW) to generate densities while evaluating hybrid or double-hybrid functionals non-self-consistently for the energy.
+Owing to the delocalized character of metals, GGAs such as BEEF-vdW are expected to produce more reliable densities~\cite{wellendorffDensityFunctionalsSurface2012a,paierWhyDoesB3LYP2007a,gaoApplicabilityHybridFunctionals2016} than hybrids, while hybrid or double-hybrid evaluations on these densities address can help address functional-driven errors.

 For our hybrid NSC-DFA, we use the exchange (BFx) and correlation (BFc) functionals from BEEF-vdW (BF-vdW) in the form: